 - It is the student’s responsibility to notify the Office of Student Financial Services of outside resources, such as private scholarships.
 Packaging revisions may be required as aid from all sources cannot exceed the established budget.
 Self-help aid (loans and work study) is reduced first.

-- New York State aid, such as TAP Grant and Excelsior Scholarship, are estimated until NYS Higher Education Services Corporation (HESC) has received and processed the appropriate application and communicated a final award determination to the College.
+- New York State aid, such as TAP and the Excelsior Scholarship, are estimated until Higher Education Services Corporation (HESC) has received and processed the appropriate application and communicated a final award determination to the university.
 NYS funds are also subject to academic credit requirements.
 The application for the Excelsior Scholarship typically becomes available in mid-spring.
 Visit the HESC website for application and program information.

 - Federal Direct Student Loan amounts are determined by class level at the time of packaging.
 Additional credits including transfer credits may increase eligibility once final grades/transcripts are received and evaluated.

 - Financial aid funds are typically calculated for an academic year with equal payments for the fall and spring semesters.
-After a student registers for classes, follow these steps to acknowledge your financial responsibility.
 Funds will appear as credits on the student’s invoice once all requirements have been met.
 If aid exceeds the balance due, a refund will be issued once the aid is disbursed.
 Excess aid may also be converted into Hawk Dollars to purchase books at the Campus Bookstore.
 Balances not covered by financial aid are the responsibility of the student.
 Payment plans are available through the Office of Student Accounts.
 Invoices will be generated electronically following registration.

 - Students are responsible for being aware of the financial implications of academic decisions such as withdrawing from courses, repeating coursework, changing majors, and enrolling for courses not required to meet graduation requirements.
 More information can be found under “Keeping Your Aid,” above and on Student Financial Services' website.